lhtin/You-Dont-Know-JS/up & going/ch1.md

 b * 2;
 ```

-This flavor of expression statement is not very common or useful, as generally it wouldn't have any effect on the running of the program -- it would retrieve the value of `b` and multiply it by `2`, but then wouldn't do anything with that result.
+This __flavor__(形式) of expression statement is not very common or useful, as generally it wouldn't have any effect on the running of the program -- it would retrieve the value of `b` and multiply it by `2`, but then wouldn't do anything with that result.

 A more common expression statement is a *call expression* statement (see "Functions"), as the entire statement is the function call expression itself: